Rocka84/homeassistant-lovelace-gen/README.md

 - `!resource [<path>/]<filename>` will copy the file `lovelace/<path>/<filename>` to `www/lovelace/<filename>` and be replaced with `/local/lovelace/<filename>`.
 A timestamp will be added after the url to make sure any cache of the file is invalidated between runs.
 - [jinja2 templates](http://jinja.pocoo.org/docs/2.10/templates/) allows for variables, loops, macros and flow controll.

+## Global macros
+If you have a file `lovelace/macros.yaml` its content is prepended to all included files before processing the jinja2 templates.
+This makes it possible to define macros that can be used in all files.
+Have a look at `examples/using-macros/`.

 ## Example